Sending Messages

 --form-string html='<html><body><p>Hello from <img src="cid:email.jpg"/></p></body></html>'

-Attaching Data to Messages
+Attaching Metadata to Messages

 When sending messages, you can attach data for later retrieval.
 For instance, you can attach campaign or recipient identifiers to messages to help relate webhook payloads or events retrieved from mailgun back to marketing campaigns or individual recipients in your system.

-Attaching Data to emails via SMTP
+Attaching Metadata to emails via SMTP

 When sending messages via SMTP, you can attach data by providing a X-Mailgun-Variables header.
 You can provide multiple X-Mailgun-Variables headers, their map values will be combined.
 The header data must be in JSON map format, as shown in the example below.